Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Algorithms for Constructing and Solving Imperfect Recall Abstractions

 \subsection{The FPIRA Algorithm}

-Let us now describe the Fictitious Play for Imperfect Recall Abstractions (\textsc{FPIRA}).
+Let us now describe Fictitious Play for Imperfect Recall Abstractions (\textsc{FPIRA}).
 We first give a high-level idea behind \textsc{FPIRA}.
 Next, we provide the pseudocode with the description of all steps and prove its convergence in two-player zero-sum EFGs.
 Finally, we discuss the memory requirements and runtime of FPIRA.

 Given a perfect recall game $G$, \textsc{FPIRA} creates a coarse imperfect recall abstraction $G^1$ of $G$ as described in Section \ref{sec:init_abstr}.
 The algorithm then follows the FP procedure.
 It keeps track of average strategies of both players in the information set structure of the abstraction and updates the strategies in every iteration based on the best responses to the average strategies.
-Note that the best responses are computed directly in $G$ (see Section \ref{sec:experiments} for empirical evidence that these best responses are small).
-To ensure the convergence to Nash equilibrium of $G$, \textsc{FPIRA} refines the information set structure of the abstraction in every iteration to make sure that the strategy update does not lead to more exploitable average strategies in the following iterations compared to the strategy update made directly in $G$.
+Note that the best responses are computed directly in $G$ (see Section \ref{sec:experiments} for empirical evidence that these best responses are small), {hence it requires computation time proportional to the full unabstracted game.} To ensure the convergence to Nash equilibrium of $G$, \textsc{FPIRA} refines the information set structure of the abstraction in every iteration to make sure that the strategy update does not lead to more exploitable average strategies in the following iterations compared to the strategy update made directly in $G$.